 Also of interest is that Watertown has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.40% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Watertown telecommute to their jobs.
+Overall, about 10.40% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Watertown is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Watertown doesn't have a public transportation system that people use for their commute.

 The per capita income in Watertown in 2022 was $26,207, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
 This equates to an annual income of $104,828 for a family of four.
 However, Watertown contains both very wealthy and poor people as well.